praharshbhatt/instagram_post_engagement_predictor/README.md

 # Instagram Post insights analysis

-## This is an insight generator tool for Instagram posts
+## This is an insight generator and prediction tool for your Instagram posts

 1. Download your Instagram analytic data by going to your Instagram account setting then go to > privacy and security option > Data Download > Request Download.
 2. Create the folder "assets" in the root directory of the project.